University Fact Sheet

-- Programs leading to a Master of Business Administration degree; a Bachelor of Science Post-Baccalaureate degree in Accounting, Business Management and Human Resource Management; a Bachelor of Science degree in Accounting, Business Management, Business, Economics and Finance, Human Resource Management, Information Technology & Management, and Sports, Arts and Entertainment Management; a Bachelor of Science Capstone in Human Resource Management with concentrations in compliance/legal or strategic planning/management; a Bachelor of Science Capstone in Management Services are accredited by the International Assembly of Collegiate Business Education (IACBE) located at 11261 Strang Line Road in Lenexa, Kansas, USA.
+- Programs leading to a Master of Business Administration degree; to a Master of Science in Health Care Administration and Management; a Bachelor of Science Post-Baccalaureate degree in Accounting, Business Management and Human Resource Management; a Bachelor of Science degree in Accounting, Business Management, Business, Economics and Finance, Human Resource Management, Information Technology & Management, and Sports, Arts and Entertainment Management are accredited by the International Assembly of Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.

 - Programs leading to a Bachelor of Arts and Bachelor of Fine Arts in Dance and to a Bachelor of Arts in Dance Pedagogy are accredited by the National Association of Schools of Dance (NASD).